sundehakon/Hotell-React-API/README.md

 > https://api.sundehakon.tech/Blogs

 This link allows GET requests for displaying blog posts on other platforms PS.
-POST requests are locked behind an auth wall.
+POST requests are locked only open to users with correct permissions.
 If you wish to make changes to blogs etc. contact me at hakon.su@gmail.com

 ***OUT NOW***
 > https://api.sundehakon.tech/Comments